UnitaryIron/Jam-backend/README.md

 ```

 ## Architecture
-Jam is built with a dual-path architecture:
+Jam is built with an Interpreter:

-- Interpreter: Runs Jam directly in Python for quick testing
+- It runs Jam directly in Python for quick testing
-- Compiler: Transpiles Jam into readable, performant JavaScript
+> Jam used to have dual architecture.
+However for faster development and educational focus, the compiler was sunsetted in v2.0.0

 Core Components:

 - Parser — Converts Jam syntax into an abstract syntax tree
 - Type System — Provides inference and developer-friendly warnings
-- JavaScript Transpiler — Outputs clean, idiomatic JavaScript
 - Standard Library — Built-in support for common operations

 ## Vision